 I’m an avid traveler.
 I love meeting new people, engaging with different cultures, and of course, trying local cuisine.
-I spent a summer in England as an artisanal chocolate maker, and then backpacked through Western Europe.
-I worked in the Canadian Rockies, food and beverage supervisor by day, budget cook extraordinaire by night (ingredients are very pricy in the mountains).
-A native Kiwi and I roadtripped New Zealand for a few months, cooking on a two burner camping stove with the groceries we kept in a small cooler in a car.
-I spent a summer in Spain learning Spanish, in a religious residence where all our food was provided.
+I spent a summer in England as an artisanal chocolate maker, then backpacked through Western Europe.
+I worked in the Canadian Rockies as food and beverage supervisor by day and a budget cook extraordinaire by night (ingredients are very pricey in the mountains).
+A native Kiwi and I road-tripped New Zealand for a few months, cooking on a two burner camping stove with the groceries we kept in a small cooler in a car.
+I spent a summer in Spain learning Spanish in a religious residence where all our food was provided.
 There was a lot of meat and fish, so I ate too much (terrible) bread and (great) cheese, topping salads off with jarred chickpeas that I bought from the grocery store and snacking on the peanut butter I had brought with me.
 My classmates and I became friends with some other youngins who had rented their own apartment.
-It was a summer of pasta feasts for 10+.
-The kitchen was tiny and the cookware wasn’t big enough, but we macgyvered solutions time after time.
+It was a summer of pasta feasts for over 10 people.
+The kitchen was tiny and the cookware wasn’t big enough, but we MacGyvered solutions time after time.
 This year, I traveled through Asia, Caucasia, and the Middle East.
 I ate spicy curries with zingy chutneys in Sri Lanka, India, and Singapore, fresh za’atar cheese flatbreads (manakish) and endless mezze’s in Lebanon, crispy falafel (ta’ameya) and comforting fuul in Egypt, incredible tofu dishes with seasonings like lemongrass or stewed tomatoes or vibrant fresh herbs in Malaysia, Singapore, and Vietnam, and the most incredible savoury pastries and creative vegetable dishes in Georgia.
 I did a lot of cooking in Armenia (on a road-trip with American men) and in South Korea (with my Canadian chef friend who came to meet me for a taste of the adventurous backpacker life), where produce was plentiful and inexpensive and restaurants were lacking in vegetable based dishes.